 Another option is both a website (campendium.com) and a boondocking app.
 Campendium lets you search for a variety of things.
 You can find RV parks, free campsites, and dump stations with just a simple search.
 The dump station search is definitely a lifesaver for boondocking.
 Users can complete a form to add new sites, so the website is constantly being updated.

 The website and app let you search for places to camp by city, state, zip code, national park, state park, state forest, or campground name.
 Once you enter a search term, a map populates with all the campsites available in the surrounding area.
 They show both tent campsites and RV campsites.

 This is another awesome boondocking app and website.
 It has more than just boondocking, though.
 You can search for all kinds of things. iOverlander has campsites, hotels, hostels, fuel stations, propane, mechanics, dump stations, short-term parking, water, Wi-Fi, showers, and more.
 If you can’t find it on iOverlander, it probably doesn’t exist.
-This app is a bit more geared toward car camping, overland rigs (4x4 capable), and vans, so be sure to read the reviews to understand the space available and road conditions.
+This app is a bit more geared toward car and van camping and overlanding, so be sure to read the reviews to understand the space available and road conditions.